-God has provided me with the opportunity to grow as a leader during a missions experience along with other teenagers.
+I have been given the opportunity to grow as a leader during a missions experience along with other teenagers.
 I believe God wants me to be a part of such a team.

-As a member of this team, I will grow in seven of Jesus' leadership qualities.
-I hope to:
+As a member of a team, I will grow in 7 of Jesus' leadership qualities:

-- Mature in intimacy with Jesus through quiet time, journaling, and Scripture memory.
+- 1. Mature in intimacy with Jesus through quiet time, journaling, and Scripture memory.

-- 2. Trust God for financial needs.
+- Trust God for financial needs.

 - 3. Love others with Christ-like compassion.

-- 4. Lead as a servant.
+- Lead as a servant.

-- 5. Strengthen personal relationships and small group leadership skills.
+- 5. Strengthen personal relationships and small-group leadership skills.

-- Communicate the gospel effectively.
+- 6. Communicate the Gospel effectively.

 - 7. Create vision for life and ministry.